MON-FRI 8AM-5PM

 English or Spanish

 Hospitals are responsible for malpractice cases involving their employees.
 In many cases, the doctor, who is not employed, but contracted to administer certain services, is liable for malpractice.
-In the Emergency Room (ER), most often hospitals are held responsible for the medical malpractice of all ER practitioners.
+In the Emergency Room (ER), hospitals are often held responsible for the medical malpractice of all ER practitioners.

 Most first responders to medical emergencies are protected from lawsuits by special statutes that vary from state to state.
 However, for doctors, nurses, and other medical personnel working in the emergency room, the standard medical rules apply.